How to Make a Winning Offer on a Luxury Home in Orlando (2026 Guide)

 Winter Park High School remains a top draw.
 The area’s walkable downtown and Park Avenue culture command the highest price-per-square-foot in the metro.

-Lake Nona: Innovation and Medical City
+Lake Nona: Innovation & Medical City

 Dr. Phillips: The Executive Hub